Plan Your Visit

-The Dry Season
+Typical Dry Season Weather Conditions

-The Everglades are mild and pleasant from December through April, with low humidity and clear skies.
+The Everglades are mild and pleasant from November through April, with low humidity and clear skies.
 Temperatures reach average highs of 77°F and lows of 53°F. Though strong cold fronts may occasionally create near freezing conditions, such events are rare in this subtropical climate.

 Dry conditions and lower temperatures bring about significant changes in the Everglades landscape.
 More troublesome insects, such as mosquitoes and biting flies, become virtually non-existent in most areas of the park.
-As water levels drop during the dry season, large numbers of animals congregate around remnant water holes, making wildlife viewing an easy endeavor.
+As water levels drop during the dry season, large numbers of animals congregate around remnant water holes, making wildlife viewing an easy endeavor!
 Birding is exceptional too, as many species winter in the relative warmth of the South Florida wilds.

 Owing to both an abundance of wildlife and comfortable conditions, the dry season is the time of highest visitation in the Everglades.
 One can expect to find crowds of people at some of the more popular destinations, though opportunities for solitude are diverse and plentiful.